 The locations of wells used to monitor groundwater levels for all NRDs in the District are shown in Figure 1.
 Groundwater level data are provided to NeDNR by each NRD as part of the analysis of Measurable Hydrologic Objective (MHO) C for the basin-wide plan.
-A summary of the data will be provided in the report of the next five-year technical analysis for the plan.
 Groundwater level data are available from the NRD upon request.